spinnaker/spinnaker.github.io/setup/security/authorization/ldap/index.md

     - Make user DN using `user-dn-pattern`
     - Return root DN computed + user DN

-You must provide either a search filter or a dn pattern.
+You must provide either a search filter or a DN pattern.
 In the case below, the user `joe` would have a full DN of `uid=joe,ou=users,dc=mydomain,dc=net`.

 The search would be rooted at `ou=groups,dc=mydomain,dc=net`, looking for directory entries that